go-go-golems/glazed/cmd/glaze/doc/topics/templates.md

 - toLower(s) - convert to lowercase
 - replace(s, old, new) - replace old with new in s
 - replaceRegexp(s, old, new) - replace old with new in s using regexp
+- padLeft(s, n) - pad s with spaces on the left
+- padRight(s, n) - pad s with spaces on the right

 ```
 ❯ glaze json misc/test-data/book.json \